Polymer/shop/README.md

 ## Deploying

-Our [production deployment of SHOP](https://shop.polymer-project.org/) is hosted on App Engine with Node.js.
+[Production deployment of Polymer Shop](https://shop.polymer-project.org/) is hosted on App Engine with Node.js.
 You can examine its configuration on the [app-engine-node branch](https://github.com/Polymer/shop/tree/app-engine-node) of this repository and [compare it with the master branch](https://github.com/Polymer/shop/pull/145).